jfoshee/DashReport.Specs/README.md

 #### Scenario: Simple SQLite Table

-Given that there is a SQLite file called "example.db"
+Given that there is a SQLite file called `example.db`
 That contains this table named `tblExample`:

 | id | name  | age |